mrchimp/tock/README.md

 * Pure Javascript - no dependencies
 * Self-correcting time based on the system clock - won't go out of time unlike clocks based solely on setInterval or setTimeout (see the link above).
-* It can be used to count up from 0:00 or down from a given time.
+* It can be used to count up from any arbitrary time (or 0:00) or countdown from a given time.
 * It can call a callback function every tick (10 milliseconds) and (for countdown clocks) when the clock reaches 0:00.
 * It's about as accurate a clock as you can get with Javascript.